-Paul and I are on the Definitive Bar Tour advertised as visiting six bars with six snacks with six glasses of wine—all in three and half hours.
+Paul and I are on the Definitive Bar Tour, advertised as visiting six bars with six snacks with six glasses of wine—all in three and half hours.
 Easy.
 The Klenks can handle that no problem.

-We met in the university district where the Grand Canal opens up to the enormous lagoon of aquamarine water churning with the passage of speed boats, vaporetto (water taxis), gondolas, and tiny fishing boats manned usually by a young boy or two.
+We met Francesco in the university district where the Grand Canal opens up to the enormous lagoon of aquamarine water churning with the passage of speed boats, vaporetto (water taxis), gondolas, and tiny fishing boats manned usually by a young boy or two.
 Imagine a cruise ship and a canoe next to one another.
 It is stressful to watch, but so far, we haven’t seen any collisions or casualties.

 “Stop here.”
-Francisco left us in the middle of a street in Piazzale Roma with tourists surging around us.
+Francesco left us in the middle of a street in Piazzale Roma with tourists surging around us.
 “Come now, now,” he waved from a tiny, low doorway between a lace shop and a hotel.

 “Dive bar,” I whisper under my breath to Paul, as we squeezed into a narrow room with flapping posters on the wall and a table-like counter running around the perimeter of the room.
 Older men stood at the bar top eating bread with toppings without expressions.
 When they were done, they threw back a shot glass of wine and left greasy napkins that floated to the floor.

 “You can pick a cicchetti for yourself or I’ll select some for the group and we’ll all share them together.”
 The Chicago duo chose their own.
 Reluctantly, I wished I could read the Italian and know if I was choosing octopus or not.

 The glass case was probably five feet long and filled with slices of French bread piled with meats, cheeses, spreads, and unrecognizable lumps.